dobval/Sofia-Summer-Internship-Webscraper-LinkedIn-Dev.bg/README.md

 python scraper_linkedIn_internships_summer.py
 ```

-The script will create a CSV file named `linkedin_links_summer.csv` in the same directory.
+The script will create a CSV file named `linkedin_links_summer.csv` in the same directory, other scripts will name files differently.
 This file will contain the titles and links from the linked pages that contain (and exclude) the specified keywords.

 ### Example CSV
 ![image](https://github.com/dobval/Sofia-Summer-Internship-Webscraper-LinkedIn-Devbg/assets/100198047/e3aa376c-acef-487d-8996-6825b0334e49)